luciobj/Project-Trivia/README.md

-# Welcome to the Recipe APP
+# Welcome to the Trivia APP

 ## Context